kowalski7cc/prophunt-hidenseek-original/README.md

 A: Actually, it's still a beta in this mod, I'm trying to fix it.
 Now you can only manually select a map from server list.

 ## FOUND A BUG? ##
 FIRST TRY TO DISABLE ALL PLUGINS!
-Check out also the incompatible plugins in the kown issues thread u.u Just fill this form: {COLLEGAMENTO RIMOSSO} - If you can, please give a log.
+Check out also the incompatible plugins in the known issues thread u.u Just fill this form: {COLLEGAMENTO RIMOSSO} - If you can, please give a log.

 ## WANT TO CONTRIBUTE? ##